ichard26/masml/README.md

   simply as `double ram[1000] = {0}`)
 - Support programs with lines of (practically) unlimited length (limit is 64 characters right now)
-- Add a debug flag instead of commenting out and uncommenting printfs :)